Gizela-designs/AWS-restart-full/labs/python.md

 Save the script and make a note of its location (absolute path) for future reference.

 Note: Both Python 2 and Python 3 are installed on the Linux Host.
 It is recommended to use Python 3.
 To run a Python script using version 3, run the following command by replacing file.py with your f0ile name.

+CHALLENGES
+File Handling Syntax: I struggled with properly closing the file after writing to it.
+I forgot to include the close() method initially, which could have caused issues with data not being saved properly to results.txt.

+# WHAT I LEARNED
+Here's what I learned from this challenge:

+- I created a Python script using the nano text editor and learned the importance of proper indentation and syntax in Python.
+- I implemented a prime number algorithm that identifies all prime numbers between 1 and 250 by checking for divisibility.
+- I used Python's file handling methods to write results to a text file for permanent storage.

+# OVERALL
+I learned how to write and execute Python scripts on Linux, process numerical data, and save output to external files using the command line

+# Lab Complete 🎓